kiwanami/emacs-deferred/README.markdown

 #### Basic functions ####

-* deferred:next
+* deferred:next (callback)
+  * Arguments
-  * Arguments : a function with zero or one argument
+    * callback: a function with zero or one argument
+  * Return
-  * Return : a deferred object
+    * a deferred object
   * Return a deferred object that wrap the given callback function.
 Then, put the deferred object into the execution queue to run asynchronously.
     * Namely, run the given function asynchronously.

-* deferred:nextc
+* deferred:nextc (d callback)
+   * Arguments
-   * Arguments : a deferred object / a function with zero or one argument
+     * d: a deferred object
+     * callback: a function with zero or one argument
+   * Return
-   * Return : a deferred object
+     * a deferred object
    * Return a deferred object that wrap the given callback function.
 Then, connect the created deferred object with the given deferred object.
      * Namely, add the given function to the previous deferred object.

-* deferred:error
+* deferred:error (d errorback)
+  * Arguments
-  * Arguments : a deferred object / a function with zero or one argument
+    * d: a deferred object
+    * errorback: a function with zero or one argument
+  * Return
-  * Return : a deferred object
+    * a deferred object
   * Return a deferred object that wrap the given function as errorback.
 Then, connect the created deferred object with the given deferred object.
     * Namely, the given function catches the error occurred in the previous task.
   * If this function does not throw an error, the subsequent callback functions are executed.

-* deferred:cancel
+* deferred:cancel (d)
+  * Arguments
-  * Arguments : a deferred object
+    * d: a deferred object
+  * Return
-  * Return : the given deferred object (invalidated)
+    * the given deferred object (invalidated)
   * Invalidate the given deferred object.
   * Because this function modifies the deferred object, it can not be used in future.

-* deferred:wait
+* deferred:wait (msec)
+  * Arguments
-  * Arguments : a number (millisecond)
+    * msec: a number (millisecond)
+  * Return
-  * Return : a deferred object
+    * a deferred object
   * Return a deferred object that will be called after the specified millisecond.
   * The subsequent deferred task receives the actual elapse time in millisecond.

 * deferred:$
-  * Arguments : more than one deferred forms
+  * Arguments / more than one deferred forms
-  * Return : the last deferred object
+  * Return / the last deferred object
   * An anaphoric macro chains deferred objects.
     * The anaphoric variable 'it' holds a deferred object in the previous line.

 #### Utility functions ####

-* deferred:loop
+* deferred:loop (number-or-list callback)
+  * Arguments
-  * Arguments : an integer or a list / a function with zero or one argument
+    * number-or-list: an integer or a list
+    * callback: a function with zero or one argument
+  * Return
-  * Return : a deferred object
+    * a deferred object
   * Return a deferred object that iterates the function for the specified times.
     * The function receives the count number that begins zero.
   * If a list is given, not a number, the function visits each elements in the list like 'mapc'.

-* deferred:parallel
+* deferred:parallel (list-or-alist)
-  * Arguments :
+  * Arguments
+    * list-or-alist:
       * more than one deferred objects or a list of functions
       * an alist consist of cons cells with a symbol and a deferred object or a function
+  * Return
-  * Return : a deferred object
+    * a deferred object
   * Return a deferred object that executes given functions in parallel and wait for all callback values.
   * The subsequent deferred task receives a list of the results.
 The order of the results is corresponding to one of the argument.
   * Giving an alist of tasks as the argument, the results alist is returned.
   * If the parallel task throws an error, the error object is passed as a result.

-* deferred:earlier
+* deferred:earlier (list-or-alist)
-  * Arguments :
+  * Arguments
+    * list-or-alist:
       * more than one deferred objects or a list of functions
       * an alist consist of cons cells with a symbol and a deferred object or a function
+  * Return
-  * Return : a deferred object
+    * a deferred object
   * Return a deferred object that executes given functions in parallel and wait for the first callback value.
     * The other tasks are canceled.
   * Giving an alist of tasks as the argument, a cons cell is returned as a result.